 Once you’ve got all the components of your bunker figured out, it’s just a matter of building and installing them.
 Don’t have all your ducks in a row yet?
 No need to panic.
 A survival bunker is a long-term project and needs a couple of years to fully realize.

-Building an underground shelter is easier said than done, of course, but with patience and perseverance, you’ll have yourself a bunker that can protect your from the worst scenarios.
+Knowing how to build a bunker is easier said than done, of course, but with patience and perseverance, you’ll have yourself a bunker that can protect you from the worst scenarios.

-Already have a bunker underway?
+Already have a cheap DIY underground bunker underway?
 What’s your biggest challenge so far?
 Let us know in the comments below!